xBourner/auto-dash/pages/configuration/experimental.md

 # Experimental

 Support for having rooms/areas next to the room cards.
 Only on big screens.
-On mobile its hidden and youn are redirected to the default room view.
+On mobile its hidden and you get are redirected to the default room view.

 Its based on many conditional cards with media query.